ykatsu111/jupyter-grads-kernel/README.md

 3. `cd jupyter-grads-kernel`
 4. `jupyter kernelspec install --user grads_spec`

-Then, a kernel "GrADS" will be seen in your jupyter notebook or lab.
+Then, a kernel "GrADS" will be shown in your jupyter notebook or lab.

 # Demo